sashirestela/slimvalidator/README.md

     @Override
     public String getMessage() {
-        // Implement this method when complex logic is needed to build the message
+        // This the message to output when object violates the constraint.
-        // This is optional - if not implemented, the message from the annotation will be used
+        // Prepare it using the annotation methods values gathered in initialize().
         // Example:
         // return "Custom message with " + annotMethod1 + " and " + annotMethod2;
-        return null; // Return null to use the annotation's message }
+    }

     @Override